The URL for this article is: "http://www.merkle.com/cryo/techFeas.html".

 In the case of cryonics this is not an interim dilemma pending the (near term) outcome of clinical trials.
 It is a dilemma inherent in the nature of the proposal.
 Clinical trials, the bulwark of modern medical practice, are useless in resolving the effectiveness of cryonics in a timely fashion.

 Further, cryonics (virtually by definition) is a procedure used only when the patient has exhausted all other available options.
 In current practice the patient is suspended after legal death: the fear that the treatment might prove worse than the disease is absent.
-Of course, suspension of the terminally ill patient somewhat before legal death has significant advantages.
-A patient suffering from a brain tumor might view suspension following the obliteration of his brain as significantly less desirable than suspension prior to such obliteration, even if the suspension occurred at a point in time when the patient was legally "alive."
+Of course, cryopreservation of the terminally ill patient somewhat before legal death has significant advantages.
+A patient suffering from a brain tumor might view cryopreservation following the obliteration of his brain as significantly less desirable than cryopreservation prior to such obliteration, even if the cryopreservation occurred at a point in time when the patient was legally "alive."

 In such a case, it is inappropriate to disregard or override the patient's own wishes.
 To quote the American College of Physicians Ethics Manual, "Each patient is a free agent entitled to full explanation and full decision-making authority with regard to his medical care.
 John Stuart Mill expressed it as: `Over himself, his own body and mind, the individual is sovereign.'
 The legal counterpart of patient autonomy is self-determination.
 Both principles deny legitimacy to paternalism by stating unequivocally that, in the last analysis, the patient determines what is right for him."
 "If the [terminally ill] patient is a mentally competent adult, he has the legal right to accept or refuse any form of treatment, and his wishes must be recognized and honored by his physician."

 If clinical trials cannot provide us with an answer, are there any other methods of evaluating the proposal?
-Can we do more than say that (a) cryonic suspension can do no harm (in keeping with the Hippocratic oath), and (b) it has some difficult-to-define chance of doing good?
+Can we do more than say that (a) cryonics can do no harm (in keeping with the Hippocratic oath), and (b) it has some difficult-to-define chance of doing good?

 Cryonics will fail if: